nanateng1/nanateng1/README.md

-- 👋 Hi, I’m Kwame Oteng Darko
+<h1 align="center">Hi 👋, I'm Kwame</h1>
+<h3 align="center">A motivated Full Stack Developer from Ghana living in China</h3>
+ I'm love building solutions as a Developer and my background in Collaborative Researches and Teaching English as a Second Language gives me Experience in team work.

-- 👀 I’m interested in ...
+- 🔭 I’m currently working on [FoodiConf](https://github.com/nanateng1/FoodiConf)

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Node.js, React, Express, MongoDB**

-- 💞️ I’m looking to collaborate on ...
+- 🤝 I’m looking for help with [Decycle](https://decycle-app.herokuapp.com/)

+- 👨‍💻 All of my projects are available at [nanatengkodev.com](https://kwame-oteng-darko.netlify.app)

+- 💬 Ask me about **Html, CSS, Javascript, GIT, TailwindCSS**

-- 📫 How to reach me ...
+- 📫 How to reach me **lee.n.mackenzie@gmail.com**

+- ⚡ Fun fact **I love photography and designing T-shirts and other apparels.**

 <!---
 nanateng1/nanateng1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.